 This particular email was from filmmaker Duncan Jones (Moon, Source Code), and his dad is David Bowie.
 Which I tell you not because I want you to fully understand how important and famous and sexually attractive I am, but to explain my amusement when this email, too, turned out to have a link at the bottom, which kicked me to a Vimeo video.

-David Bowie, who hadn't released a song in ten years and had done precisely zero publicity in advance of the piece, had simply done what everyone else I know had done: passed a link around for a video he'd put together himself.
-Obviously, Bowie's resources are substantially larger than, I dunno, a drone act in darkest Russia or a techno producer in Bushwick or whatever.
+David Bowie, who hadn't released a song in ten years and had done precisely zero publicity in advance of the piece, had simply done what everyone else I know had done: passed a link around, for a video he'd put together himself.
+Obviously, Bowie's resources are substantially larger than, I dunno, a drone act in darkest Russia or a techno producer in Hull or whatever.
 But the process was essentially the same.
 Perhaps the only real difference is this: The latter examples release music into the world without warning because that's the only way they can do it.
 Bowie did it because he chose to.

-The future of the arts has been here for a while, but I suspect it required the return of an old hand at the occult mechanics of marketing like David Bowie to drive it home for a lot of people.
+The future of the arts has been here for a while, but I suspect that it required the return of an old hand at the occult mechanics of marketing like David Bowie to drive it home for a lot of people.
 Imagine if he'd presented the piece like a record of old, or like the way movies are marketed now.
 The long build-up, the teasers, the chatter.
 Some people miss that slow process of creating anticipation, and, yes, that was a thrill that is largely gone today.
-But also lost, with the end of that method, is a really poisonous strain of disappointment, a thing that gave a lethal bite to artists on, for example, their third album or their second book.
-What we have now, with all its inherent difficulties and issues, is, I would argue, a far more life-enhancing, generous, and magical thing.
+But also lost, with the end of that method, is a really poisonous strain of disappointment, a thing which gave a lethal bite to artists on, for example, their third album or their second book.
+What we have now, with all its inherent difficulties and issues, is, I would argue, a far more life-enhancing, generous and magical thing.

 Talk about the music you love.
 Support and embrace the musicians you know or follow, big or (especially) small.
-Because in these early years of global network culture, they make the world a lovelier place to live in than it has ever in history been.
+Because, in these early years of global network culture, they make the world a lovelier place to live in than it has ever in history been.